API Reference

 refractive_indices

-–Calculate the refractive indices for the pump, signal, and idler photons.
+–Calculate the refractive indices for the pump, signal, and idler

 Attributes